ChrisWiegman/chriswiegman.com/content/posts/2019/08/its-time-for-a-new-site/index.md

 ## Inspiration for the design

 As for the design of the site itself, inspiration came from a few places.
-The idea of an archive site and homepage layout was taken from [https://ar.al](Aral Balkan).
-Most of the rest of the layout is from the [https://github.com/vividvilla/ezhil](Ezhil) Hugo theme which is also what I used as a base for the markup itself.
-Finally, most of the responsive work, especially the menu, came from [https://gitea.chriswiegman.com/chriswiegman/chriswiegman-theme](my own WordPress theme) which powered this site up until last year.
+The idea of an archive site and homepage layout was taken from [Aral Balkan](https://ar.al "Aral Balkan").
+Most of the rest of the layout is from the [Ezhil](https://github.com/vividvilla/ezhil "Ezhil Hugo theme") Hugo theme which is also what I used as a base for the markup itself.
+Finally, most of the responsive work, especially the menu, came from [my own WordPress theme](https://gitea.chriswiegman.com/chriswiegman/chriswiegman-theme "the old ChrisWiegman.com WordPress theme") which powered this site up until last year.